Course Outline

 Format:

-Students will deliver a 15 minute PowerPoint presentation to the class on the history and heritage significance of a small selection of sites contained within a local region/area.
+Students will submit a pre-recorded 15 minute PowerPoint presentation (and accompanying referenced script) on the history and heritage significance of a small selection of places contained within a local region/area.

-Please note: The region/area and correlating sites chosen for this task (Assessment Task 2) must also be used for Assessment Task 3 Research Project
+Please note: The places chosen for this task (Assessment Task 2) must also be used for Assessment Task 3 Research Project.

 Criteria: